-Come to one of the many activities that Tabačka offers.
+Come to one of the many activities organized by Tabačka.

 Matúš Binc, SPOTS

-Matúš works as the project manager of SPOTS, which improves the life in Košice neighbourhoods.
+Matúš works as the project manager of SPOTS, which improves life in Košice neighborhoods.
 He represents a wider range of communities.
-They connect them by providing them with space for their activities, but also with know-how on how to improve their processes and find the right path.
-They also help emerging artists and creatives by placing them in larger groups where they can help each other.
+They connect them by providing them with space for their activities and know-how on how to improve their processes and find the right path.
+They also help emerging artists and creatives by placing them in larger groups to help each other.

-During Community Bootcamp, he found the information on funding very useful as this is a hot topic for SPOTS at the moment.
-In the future, he also sees the possibility of cooperation with creative centres run by mentors.
+During Community Bootcamp, he found the information on funding very useful as this is a hot topic for SPOTS.
+In the future, he also sees the possibility of cooperation with creative centers run by mentors.